Carlos Avendaño Ortúzar: Biography

 He was the son of Carlos Avendaño Donoso and Carmen Ortúzar Baeza.
 On 8 September 1947, he married María Elena García Huidobro, with whom he had ten children.

-He studied at the Liceo de Los Andes, completing his secondary education at the Escuela Militar del Libertador Bernardo O'Higgins.
+He studied at the Liceo de Los Andes, completing his secondary education at the Libertador Bernardo O'Higgins Military Academy.
 Later, he entered the Faculty of Agronomy of the Pontifical Catholic University of Chile, graduating in 1944 as an agricultural engineer.

 Between 1944 and 1960, he practiced his profession in Los Andes and Rengo.
 In 1961 he became a concessionaire for INSA (Industria de Neumáticos S.A.) in Linares and also worked in the motor parts trade.
 Additionally, he managed agricultural production at the “Esmeralda” estate in Rosario.

 Political career

 Avendaño entered politics in 1966 by joining the newly created National Party, becoming provincial president in Linares that same year.
 In 1969, he was elected Deputy for the 14th Departmental Group (Linares, Loncomilla, and Parral), serving on the Permanent Committees on National Defense and Physical Education and Sports.

-After the election of Salvador Allende in 1970, he left Chile and relocated to Australia.
-On 25 October 1971, his parliamentary seat was declared vacant due to his prolonged absence abroad, leading to a by-election in January 1972 that elected Sergio Diez (PN).
+After the election of Salvador Allende in 1970, he left Chile on 24 October of the same year and relocated to Australia.
+Since the trip was not authorized by Congress and extended for more than a year —during which time he collected his salary for October, November, and December 1970 without having attended the sessions of the Chamber of Deputies—, his seat was declared vacant on 25 October 1971, leading to a by-election in January 1972 that elected Sergio Diez (PN).